NuzhaKhalid/TextEditor/README.md

 <img src="image/TextEditor.png" width="400" height="400" />

 The editor uses BGI library as graphics controller, so it is needed for compiling.
-You can run the project by opening ``bgi.sln`` file in Visual Studio and then executing the file.
+You can run the project by opening ``bgi.sln`` file in Visual Studio and then executing the project.

 For more information on BGI, please refer to https://home.cs.colorado.edu/~main/cs1300/doc/bgi/bgi.html